Key Takeaways:

 Biochemists and biophysicists: Biochemists and biophysicists study biology at the chemical level.
 Most days are spent in a lab examining cell development, growth, heredity, and disease.

-Biological technicians: Biological technicians assist medical technicians and specialists with laboratory tests and experiments.
+Biological technicians: Biological technicians assist medical researchers and specialists with laboratory tests and experiments.

-Conservation and environmental scientists: The role of conservation scientists is to manage land quality and use of natural resources, parks, and rangelands.
+Conservation and environmental scientists: Conservation scientists manage land quality and the use of natural resources, parks, and rangelands.

 Wildlife biologists: Sometimes referred to as zoologists, wildlife biologists study animals and wildlife and how they interact with ecosystems and the environment.